grandnode/grandnode2/README.md

 To get a local copy up and running follow these simple steps.

-### Prerequisites
+### Prerequisites (develop version)

-GrandNode requires .NET Core 5.0, MongoDB 4.0+, and OS-specific dependency tools.
+GrandNode requires .NET Core 6.0, MongoDB 4.0+, and OS-specific dependency tools.

 ### Installation